jon-harper/OmniBox/docs/support/boards.md

 This page lists CPUs and MCUs that are currently compatible with OmniBox.

-Each component name links to the corresponding git folder.

 ## SoC CPU Boards

 ![render of a Raspberry Pi on a tray](../img/examples/cpu.png)